 Many experts say that shampoo can be switched at age three, but some parents and physicians say younger children don’t need it.
 Opinions vary by country.

 These women will often reapply a clear gel-like substance to the spots where strands have come free and “glued” to their necks.
-There is a product in Japan (and China) called “Neo Moni” that can be used to remove this gel, or one can simply cut it out.
+There is a product in Japan (and China) called “Neo Moni” that can be used to remove this gel, or one can cut it out.

-In America, children begin shampooing at age two or three years old with enough regularity that most parents run into trouble when vacationing without shower facilities.
-Some U.S. doctors will prescribe shampoo to treat cradle cap (a greasy scaly scalp condition in infants), but only if the child’s medical history warrants it and/or cradle cap persists after applying lotion or cream for a few weeks.
+In America, children begin shampooing at age two or three with enough regularity that most parents run into trouble when vacationing without shower facilities.
+Some U.S. doctors might prescribe shampoo to treat cradle caps if the child has a medical condition that warrants it or if the condition does not improve after trying lotion or cream for a few weeks.

 There is also some evidence that dioxane may interfere with brain function in unborn babies.
 The ADA’s Commission on Toxicology recommends those shampoos containing these substances not be used on infants or small children.

-Boys seem to be more sensitive than girls to be sensitive to strong fragrances found in most kids’ shampoos made with fruits like apples and/or strawberries (usually labeled “scented” rather than “fragrance-free”).
-If fragrance is an issue/source of discomfort consider using shampoos made with essential oils, which are not only less irritating to the skin but can also help control dandruff.
+Boys seem to be more sensitive than girls to strong fragrances found in kids’ shampoos with a fruit scent.
+If fragrance is an issue/source of discomfort, consider using shampoos made with essential oils, which are less irritating to the skin and can also help control dandruff.